-A certification body shall be accepted as an Ex Certification Body (ExCB) by the ExMC and given the right to issue IECEx CoC, ExTRs and QARs to specified standards, under the following conditions and according to the procedures stipulated in 11.1.2 to 11.1.14:
+A certification body shall be accepted as an Ex Certification Body (ExCB) by the ExMC and given the right to issue IECEx CoC, ExTRs and QARs to specified standards, under the following conditions and according to the procedures stipulated in 11.1.3 to 11.1.15:

-The certification body shall be a legal entity such that it can be held legally responsible for its certification activities
+The certification body shall be a legal entity such that it can be held legally responsible for its certification activities.

-The certification body shall be located in a participating country
+The certification body shall be located in a participating country.

-The certification body shall operate a recognized certification or approval scheme at a national level for the specified types of protection where a national scheme exists or where IECEx is accepted as the national scheme for Ex equipment.
+The certification body shall operate a recognized certification or approval scheme at a national level for the specified types of protection in a country where a national scheme exists or where IECEx is accepted as the national scheme for Ex equipment.

 The competence of the certification body to comply with these Rules shall be demonstrated by assessment.
-The general competence, efficiency, experience, familiarity with the relevant standards and the types or concepts of protection included in those standards and competence to carry out quality management system assessments as well as compliance with ISO/IEC 17065 shall be assessed.
+The general competence, efficiency, experience, familiarity with the relevant standards and the types or concepts of protection included in those standards and competence to carry out QMS assessments as well as compliance with ISO/IEC 17065 shall be assessed.
 Acceptance in another IEC Conformity Assessment System or IECEx Scheme or accreditation by a recognized national accreditation body shall be taken into account.
-In those cases, the ExMC shall decide upon the extent of the assessment that is necessary
+In those cases, the ExMC Secretary shall decide upon the extent of the assessment that is necessary.

-The certification body shall not be part of, or under the influence of, manufacturing interests associated with Ex products or services
+The certification body shall not be part of, or under the influence of, manufacturing interests associated with Ex products or services.

-The certification body shall have within its organization, or have an agreement to employ, an ExTL accepted by the ExMC according to these Rules for the relevant types of protection
+The certification body shall have within its organization, or have an agreement to employ, an ExTL accepted by the ExMC according to these Rules for the relevant types of protection.

-Where the certification body wishes to cooperate with more than one ExTL, the certification body shall have a separate agreement with each ExTL and such cooperation shall be agreed by ExMC either at a meeting or voting via correspondence.
+Where the certification body wishes to cooperate with more than one ExTL, the certification body shall have a separate agreement with each ExTL and such cooperation shall be approved by the ExMC either at a meeting or voting via correspondence.

-The ExCB may require their associated Ex test laboratory to maintain professional liability insurance provisions
+The ExCB may require their associated Ex test laboratory to maintain professional liability insurance provisions.

 Application